carolinastnkr/carolinastnkr/README.md

-- 👋 Hi, I’m @carolinastnkr
+- Hello I am @carolinastnkr and am
-- 👀 I’m interested in being true to me and well, being real is true.
-It is real that I am in search of those type...
-- 🌱 I’m currently learning learning that reverting is not any fun but hey what can I say other than what would you do if someone killed your pops ...
+- Interested in tech and law.
+I don't know much about much, and that is certifable...
+- I am learning that the front side of the screen is not what I enjoy and currently this headache is added in a few facts that the magnitude is real ...
-💞️ I’m looking to collaborate on something in which only the elite can participate.
-Number two is a must, and number three: if you're scared, go to church.
+- I’m looking to collaborate on something in which I can participate or be directed in the correct way.
-- ð « How would you like me to reach me?
-Would you like my phone number or address?
-- 😄 Pronouns: noun, action, a year late and lets get it in.
-Next person that steals from me I am hurtinh but I am not hurting that I can not pay.
-- ⚡ Fun fact: ...nothing is fun right now and I am alright with that sacrifice and I am use to operaating not in the normal and this is not my normal areana.
+- Fun fact: ...nothing is fun right now and I am alright with that sacrifice and I am use to operaating not in the norm and this is not my normal areana.

 <!---
 carolinastnkr/carolinastnkr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.